-Moving averages serve several purposes in regard to trading.
+Moving averages serve several purposes in regards to trading.

 They can be used to establish trends, for trade entry and exit signals, or used to determine the overall market bias.